Top Rated Dallas Motorcycle Accident Lawyers

 Wrong.
 Insurance companies offer retain “independent” doctors (who just happen to mostly work with insurance companies) to perform peer reviews.
 These hired guns, or the insurance adjuster, will likely argue at least some portion of your medical treatment was unnecessary or at least some portion of your medical bills were unreasonable.

-If you injured your back in a Dallas motorcycle accident but previously had an injury to your back can you still recover damages?
+If the motorcycle accident aggravated a previous injury can you still recover damages?

 Yes.
 Texas recognizes the “Eggshell Plaintiff” doctrine.
 In short, you take the Plaintiff as he or she is meaning if a person is more susceptible to injury due to some other injury or condition you are still responsible for additional damages that might result.
 For example, you could have degenerative disc disease that was asymptomatic before the accident but became painful after the wreck.
 Another example would be a prior injury that you had recovered from but reappeared after the accident.